aristanetworks/quantumfs/Documentation/cqlBackend.md

 "adapter":
 {
   "ttlrefreshtime" : "72h",   // If the TTL is less than this, we do not refresh TTL.
-  "ttlrefreshvalue": "192h",  // This is the TTL for a new block.
+  "ttlrefreshvalue": "192h",  // The is the TTL value when a TTL value is refreshed.
-  "ttldefaultvalue": "192h"   // The is the TTL value when a TTL value is refreshed.
+  "ttldefaultvalue": "192h"   // This is the TTL for a new block.
 }
 ```

-The cqlwalkerd cmd walks all the workspaces in QuantumFS and refreshes their
+The cqlwalkerd command/tool walks all the workspaces in QuantumFS and refreshes their
 TTL based on the values above.
+In other words, all reachable blocks with a TTL less
+than ttlrefreshtime will have their TTL updated to ttlrefreshvalue.

 ## Long Running Tests
 The CQL backend has a few long running tests which run against a docker